 The results of this study provide evidence for the neuroprotective activity of biflavonoids OBIII and DS03 isolated from Garcinia manni oliv. which showed binding affinity for key enzymes of the antioxidant system and modulated their activities, improving cellular antioxidant defenses.
 In addition, they attenuated AlCl3-induced neurotoxicity, improving cognitive performance in Drosophila.
 These results suggest that they could be promising candidates for the development of treatments for Alzheimer's disease.
 Further research is needed to confirm their efficacy and safety in animal and human models.

+5. Conclusion

+This study opens new options in finding lead drugs for the treatment of Alzheimer’s disease and other neurodegenerative disorders.
+Future research will focus on understanding the effects of these drugs at the molecular level.

 Disclaimer (Artificial intelligence)